-- 9. DINSE style connector.
-Everlast uses a 35-70mm2 connector for both negative and positive connectors, which is a standard connector within the welding industry.
-This is commonly known as a 1/2" or 50 series DINSE-style connector.
-The connector allows the use of almost any brand or style of TIG torch. - 10.
-7 pin remote/foot pedal connector.
+9. DINSE style connector.
+Everlast uses a 35-70 mm2 connector for both negative and positive connectors, which is a standard connector within the welding industry.
+This is commonly known as a 1/2" or 35 series DINSE-style connector.
+The connector allows the use of almost any brand or style of TIG torch.

+10. 7 pin remote/foot pedal connector.
 This 7 pin connector is available from Everlast should it become damaged.
-See Pin-out reference found near the end of this manual. - 11.
-Argon quick connect.
+See Pin-out reference found near the end of this manual.

+11. Argon quick connect.
 This is a 9 mm size quick connect nipple.
 These are commonly available from Everlast or online sites which carry torches and fittings.
 Should you need a new one for your torch or damage yours, consult Everlast.
 Do not use a nipple that is scarred, bent or otherwise deformed.
 Damage to the female connector may result.
-Serious leaks may occur. - 12.
-Low amp starts.
-The units have been configured to be able to start and weld at approximately 5 DC and 20 AC (±3) amps.
+Serious leaks may occur.

+12. Low amp starts.
+The units have been configured to be able to start and weld at approximately $5(\pm 2)$ amps.
 However, to obtain the most stable starts, a slightly higher amp setting may be required, or a smaller tungsten may be necessary.
-After the arc is started, amps may be reduced to a minimum level (with the foot pedal).
-This is accomplished by pressing down more on the foot pedal until the arc stabilizes, then backing the amps down slowly until the arc stabilizes at the minimum selected amps. - 13.
-Argon Regulator.
+After the arc is started, amps may be reduced to a minimum level.
+This is accomplished with setting a higher start amp value (2T/4T) or by pressing down more on the foot pedal until the arc stabilizes, then backing the amps down slowly until the arc stabilizes at the minimum selected amps.

+13. Argon Regulator.
 The argon regulator is calibrated in lpm, not in cfh. (subject to change)